Story At-A-Glance

 $5 Million Economic Development Grant

-The university is seeking investors to help build the new campuses in Ontario.
-As a start, it might seek a $5M economic development grant from the state along with tapping other investors.
+The university is seeking investors to help build new campuses in Ontario.
+As a start, it might seek a $5M economic development grant from the state and tap other investors.

-It has yet to be announced as to what the new buildings would cost.
+It has yet to be announced what the new buildings would cost.

-The exchange can be termed as a parking lot for prime Holt Blvd. land and which will help the university to offer classes at the Ontario annex campus.
+The exchange can be termed a parking lot for prime Holt Blvd. land and will help the university offer classes at the Ontario annex campus.

 0 Comments